johnedstone/raspberry-pico-adafruit-bme-sensor-blues-wireless/README.md

 ```

 #### Raspberry Pi Pico with BME680 with LiPo Shim
-This is not the preferred wiring, as it's USB powered through Pico.
+This is not the preferred wiring, as it's USB powered through Pico (not shown).
 It is preferable to power MCU through Notecarrier and use LiPo on Notecarrier.
 See other images here.
 ![current project](./images/pico_blues_bme680.png)

 ### References Pico and BME280